NannyML/nannyml/docs/how_it_works/performance_estimation.rst

     before (i.e. were not included in the model training data).

 **The noise is heteroskedastic around the monitored model target and it is dependent on the monitored model input features.**
-    DEE also works when the noise is homoskedastic (noise distribution around the target is constant) but then the true performance of the monitored model is constant (depending on the metric used, it will be constant for MAE and MSE, it will change when measured e.g. with MAPE).
+    DLE also works when the noise is homoskedastic (noise distribution around the target is constant) but then the true performance of the monitored model is constant (depending on the metric used, it will be constant for MAE and MSE, it will change when measured e.g. with MAPE).
     Variation of true performance on the samples of data will be then an effect of :ref:`sampling error <estimation_of_standard_error>`